 “Listen man.
 There’s this alternative site round the back.
 I’m not supposed to, but I usually send people like yourself round there,” he nodded towards the cross and smiled.
 “I’m sure they’ll put you up for a few nights.”

-“People like me?”
-Thought Earnest, as he lifted the cross onto his shoulder, imagining an encampment packed with bearded middle-aged men, all sitting around waxing their crosses and banging on about linseed oil.
+“People like me?” thought Earnest, as he sighed and lifted the cross onto his shoulder, imagining an encampment packed with bearded middle-aged men, all sitting around waxing their crosses and banging on about linseed oil.

 He was disappointed.
 Although he had gotten used to bad receptions, and been turned away from the gates of many cities, this particular rejection had really knocked the wind out of his sails.
 He’d looked upon the festival as a bit of a holiday, one of only a few scenes around the world where he wouldn’t stick out, where he could relax and get high.
 When you’d wandered as much as he had, getting stared at for every second of every day, you kind of hankered for a little downtime.
 It was tough being a religious icon, you were expected to behave in a certain way.
 Sometimes you just wanted to park your cross and get naked and freaky with a sexy Goddess.